Income Tax Debt is More Common Than You Think

 Negotiating Payment Terms

-If you cannot afford to pay the balance you owe to the CRA, you have the opportunity to explain your financial situation to them and negotiate a payment plan with them to help you pay off your income tax debt.
+If you cannot afford to pay the balance you owe to the CRA, you have the opportunity to explain your financial situation to them.
+This allows you to negotiate a payment plan that helps you pay off your income tax debt.
 The CRA operates with specific guidelines so be sure to keep in mind that even if you do make a debt repayment plan with them, you will continue to be charged penalties and interest until your debt is fully paid off.

 Filing a Proposal with the CRA